South Australia Medical Imaging (SAMI)

 How to access the service

 A referral letter or request form is required from a specialist doctor prior to booking a study.
 A safety questionnaire must be completed before the study can be booked.
-Please bring with you the completed questionnaire and the referral letter or request form if your specialist doctor has not already forwarded it to the MRI department.
+Please bring with you the completed questionnaire and the referral letter or request form if your specialist doctor has not already forwarded it to SAMI at the WCH.

 Many of our studies require special preparation.
 Instructions will be given at the time the appointment is made.
 If these instructions are not followed it may not be possible to carry out the study and a new time will need to be booked so please be sure to follow instructions carefully.